[Skip to Content]

 http://wave.webaim.org/

-We have been refining our calculator's ability to work with screen readers since the release of Version 3 in 2014.
-We are probably the most compliant financial calculators available anywhere.
-In addition to meeting WCAG 2.1 Level AA and Section 508 standards, we also work hard to make sure they are actually useable to the sight impaired.
-As long as you keep applying the latest updates, you will always have the most accessible financial calculators.
+We have been refining our calculators' ability to work with screen readers since the release of Version 3 in 2014.
+In addition to meeting WCAG 2.1 Level AA and Section 508 standards, we work hard to make sure they are actually usable to the sight impaired.
+As long as you keep applying the latest updates, you will always have the most accessible financial calculators available.

 What is ADA Compliance?

-The Web Content Accessibility Guidelines (WCAG) is a set of guidelines setup by the World Wide Web Consortium (www.w3.org) to help bring accessibility considerations into the development of different technologies, the most important of them being websites.
+The Web Content Accessibility Guidelines (WCAG) is a set of guidelines set up by the World Wide Web Consortium to help bring accessibility considerations into web development.
 Accessibility guidelines were first released in 1999 as WCAG 1.0.
-WCAG 2.1 was published as a W3C recommendation on December 11, 2008.
-A public working draft of WCAG 2.1 was released in early 2017.
-Each of the WCAG releases defines a guideline of what the W3C considers the best practice for creating accessible websites.
-They further define levels of accessibility conformance as Level A, Level AA and Level AAA.
-Each level brings more stringent requirements.
-Meeting WCAG 2.1 Level AA is usually considered the standard to meet ADA compliance for a website.
+WCAG 2.1 was published as a W3C recommendation on December 11, 2008, with a public working draft of WCAG 2.1 released in early 2017.
+Each release defines what the W3C considers best practice for accessible websites, with conformance levels of A, AA, and AAA — each bringing more stringent requirements.
+Meeting WCAG 2.1 Level AA is the generally accepted standard for ADA compliance.

-"Section 508" refers to Section 508 of the Rehabilitation Act of 1973, as amended by the Workforce Investment Act of 1998.
-This law requires that government agencies purchase electronic and information technology that is accessible to people with disabilities.
-There is a standards board that defines what is accessible.
-This law only applies to government agencies, but could affect any business that may be doing work for the government or providing a service that is used by the government or one of its programs.
-The Section 508 standards borrow heavily from the WCAG 2.1.
+“Section 508” refers to Section 508 of the Rehabilitation Act of 1973, as amended by the Workforce Investment Act of 1998.
+This law requires that government agencies purchase electronic and information technology accessible to people with disabilities.
+While it only directly applies to government agencies, it can affect any business doing work for or providing services used by the government.
+The Section 508 standards borrow heavily from WCAG 2.1.

 If you have a specific financial calculator on your site where you have an ADA question please feel free to contact us — we would be glad to help!